Ali-Aljufairi/Embdeded/labs/lab1.md

  ```

+ a.
 Why uint8_t operations are faster than the float type?

 [Float point are more complex operation and require more processing ](https://electronics.stackexchange.com/questions/493554/does-the-avoid-using-floating-point-rule-of-thumb-apply-to-a-microcontroller-w
 )

 [Floating-point operations require additional hardware to be performed, such as a floating-point unit (FPU) which is not present in a microncotroller which make their operation slower. ](https://electronics.stackexchange.com/questions/493554/does-the-avoid-using-floating-point-rule-of-thumb-apply-to-a-microcontroller-w )

+b.
+Remove the volatile keyword before variables a, b, and c.
+Re-run the code for any data type and any operation.
+What is the printed execution time value?
+Explain why you get such value.

+[The printed execution time value for all the types is 0.
+Declaring a variable as volatile in Arduino code prevents the compiler from optimizing it, which can slow down the code